Northampton services: Incidents

+Footbridge

+The 21 year old concrete footbridge was closed in February 1980, for structural surveys, with another put next to it.
+The original concrete bridge was demolished on 9 February 1980.

 The footbridge was taken out of use for the public in 2002 when the site was redeveloped, though it still remains in place.

 Location

 Northampton services are located at junction 15A of the M1 at a junction with the A43, because of the way the service area has evolved, it is possible to reach and exit the services without negotiating the main junction, but uniquely it is also possible to access the service area on the opposite carriageway legally.

 The services are about 4 mi south of Northampton town centre and 65 mi north west of London.